10 Female Singers From The '90s Who Taught Us How To Be Angry

 From Alanis to Tracy to Melissa, a long list of amazing women were using their voices to lay bare their soul and grind out their indignation.

-We gathered together some of our favorite female singers from the decade, who taught us all about rage.
+We gathered together some of our favourite female singers from the decade, who taught us all about rage.

 Add this to the list of things that made the '90s so great: All a woman needed was her guitar and a voice, and she could give us hell.
 And we could soak it all in from the safe confines of our flower-wallpapered bedrooms.